narqo/scan-level/README.md

 scan-level
 ==========

-Scan the level of definition to generate it's object model as JSON output.
+Scan the level of definition to generate it's object model as JSON object.

 Most of source code is taken from [bem-tools] project (MIT License) with some minor refactoring.